Toxicology - Plant Protection Products

 - Category 1, 1A or 1B for skin sensitisation

 Authorisation will not normally be granted for amateur products where the risk assessment determines that the use of personal protective equipment (PPE) is required for safe use.
 Amateur products may be authorised where there are standard recommendations for PPE in accordance with Regulation (EC) 1272/2008, but PPE was not a requirement for an acceptable risk assessment.

 Combined Toxicity for products with multiple active substances

 Where two or more active substances (including safeners, agonists and synergists) are present in a formulated product, consideration should be given to the potential for combined toxicity.
 Combined toxicity should be considered for all areas of the risk assessment, including dietary and non-dietary elements.

 CRD has produced a Combined Toxicity Guidance Document, which provides further information.

 The Scientific Report of EFSA – 'International Frameworks Dealing with Human Risk Assessment of Combined Exposure to Multiple Chemicals' (2013) provides further information.

-In accordance with Article 62 of Regulation (GB/NI) No.1107/2009, testing in vertebrate animals should only be conducted where there are no reliable alternative methods (for example, the calculation method of GB/NI CLP).
+In accordance with Article 62 of Regulation (EC) No.1107/2009, testing in vertebrate animals should only be conducted where there are no reliable alternative methods (for example, the calculation method of GB/NI CLP).
 Further information is available in the following section on Testing on Vertebrate Animals.

 All toxicological studies should be conducted according to the appropriate and current OECD test guidelines and in accordance with GLP (Good Laboratory Practice).